Every day millions of words are being put down on websites in the hopes of attracting more readers and hopefully more customers.

 And what happens after you hit that publish button?

-You might promote the post a bit after it went live, you might put some ad budget on there to increase the traffic, you might include it in your weekly newsletter, and then what?
+You might promote the post a bit after it goes live.
+You might put some ad budget on there to increase the traffic.
+You might include it in your weekly newsletter, and then what?

-At one point, most people just forget about the content they produced and move on after all a new publication just went live, and that needs attention as well.
+At one point, most people just forget about the content they produce and move on.
+After all, a new publication just went live, which also needs attention.